CycloneDX/guides/ML-BOM/en/0x40-Design-Additional-Model-Information.md

 ### Including Manufacturing information for the ML model

+This section shows how "manufacturing" (i.e., "training") information is provided relative to the model described by an ML-BOM.

-The following additional information, relative to the model, utilizes the CycloneDX objects for a Manufacturing Bill-of-Materials (or MBOM) to describe the frameworks, systems and platforms used to train or test the model.
+In short, this is accomplished utilizing objects which are part of the [CycloneDX Manufacturing Bill-of-Materials (or MBOM)](https://cyclonedx.org/capabilities/mbom/) to describe the frameworks, systems, platforms and libraries used to train the model against a detailed workflow-task description.

-**Note**: This "manufacturing" information may be included within the ML-BOM itself or provided as a separate MBOM and cross-linked to each other using the CycloneDX `BOMLink` (see [BOM-Link](https://cyclonedx.org/capabilities/bomlink/) documentation).
+**Note**: The "manufacturing" information may be included within the ML-BOM itself or provided as a separate MBOM and cross-linked to each other using the CycloneDX `BOMLink` (see [BOM-Link](https://cyclonedx.org/capabilities/bomlink/) documentation).

-#### Hardware, software & frameworks

-This section describes a generalized example of how objects from the CycloneDX "Manufacturing" BOM (MBOM) would be used to declare the hardware and software stack used to run inference on a model.

-#### Providing training workflow details
+#### Declaring hardware & software training components

-Ideally, the training and/or testing (evaluation) processes for a published model would be represented as workflows in a manufacturing BOM for the model and linked to its ML-BOM.

-###### Example: Sample methodology for declaring training "stack"
+###### Example: Sample methodology for declaring the "training stack"

-This example shows a generalized example of how objects from the CycloneDX "Manufacturing" BOM (MBOM) would be used to declare the hardware and software stack used to train a model.

-First you would declare all the "components" used for training as part of the `formulation` object:
+First, create entries for all the "components" used in the training process as part of the `formulation` object:

 ```json
 ",